oveleon/contao-cookiebar/docs/CONFIGURATION.md

 `Description` | A description which provides further information about this group

 ### Create new cookie
 Some types for cookies are already delivered.
-To add your own types please see [Extending your own modules](EXTENDING.md).
+To add your own types see [Extending your own modules](EXTENDING.md).

 #### Fields
 Field | Description | Type